tsbertalan/scipy_proceedings_2012/tom_bertalan/tom_bertalan.rst

 .. figure:: uss-1728-multiple_cycles.png

     Pressure isosurfaces of several solutions to a 3D porous media problem with :math:`12^3=1728` unknowns.
-The grey outer surface is a direct solution, while the blue inner surfaces are the result of different numbers of multigrid V-cycles |--| with more V-cycles, the multigrid solution approaches the true solution.
+The grey outer surface is a direct solution, while the blue inner surfaces are the result of different numbers of multigrid V-cycles |--| with more V-cycles, the multigrid solution approaches the true solution, which arises from a columnar injection well in one corner of the domain.
 Plotted with MayaVi's ``mlab.contour3d``. :label:`solution`

 Discussion
 ==========